-There are many different types of hearing aids available.
-Whether you need a hearing aid for the first time ever, or would like to consider different options, our Harley Street hearing specialists are happy to talk you through the various types of hearing aids and guide you on finding the most suitable hearing aid for you.
+There are many different types of hearing devices available.
+Whether you need a hearing aid for the first time ever, or would like to consider different options; our Harley Street hearing specialists are happy to talk you through the various types of hearing aids and guide you on finding the most suitable solution for you.

-If you’d like to find out more about hearing aids and discuss the options, get in touch here to book a consultation with our specialist team today.
-Here’s a look at the types of hearing aids on offer:
+If you’d like to find out more about our hearing aids and discuss your options, get in touch here to book a consultation with our specialist team today.

 RITE hearing systems are placed behind the ear and transmit acoustic energy through an ear wire connected to a loudspeaker placed in the ear canal, this theory of fitting can apply to a wide range of hearing losses.

 Completely-in-the-canal hearing aids are moulded to fit inside your ear canal and can improve mild to moderate hearing loss in adults.